 The Veloway: This 3.1 mile bicycle track is a great place to practice your turns without worrying about cars and pedestrians.
 The Veloway is also a fantastic place to see wildlife.
 Roadrunners abound, as do birds, deer, and yes, a few snakes.
 The Veloway is located in Southwest Austin down the street from the Ladybird Johnson Wildflower Center.
 The path is open only to cyclists and rollerbladers.
 No runners allowed.
 The path was repaved in 2017, so the surface is great.
 The loop is a mix of flats and hills. with one very short steep climb toward the end of each lap.
 There is a water fountain and portable bathroom.
 Trail map, courtesy of the City of Austin.

 Bike Night at COTA: Every Tuesday night starting in March, cyclists can ride the Formula One race track in Southeast Austin.
 Bike Night is fun!
 You're welcome to race your friends, but don't be surprised if you get passed by a family of three on a tandem bike.
 The world-class track is 3.4 miles with 20 turns, so be ready to practice your bike handling (and your hill climbing on Turn One).
 The event is organized by the great folks at Holland Racing.
-Pay $15 to ride until dark.
+Pay $15 in advance to ride until dark.
+Austin Tri Club members receive 20% off single night registration or season passes at COTA Bike Night.
 After you finish, hang out in the beer garden and grab a bite to eat in the picnic area.
 There's no other experience like this in the country.